valerio-vaccaro/BitFloppy/README.md

 ## Generated files

-The memory of the board contains the following files:
+The memory of the board can contains the following files:
 - mnemonic.txt, the menmonic used (this file is present only in unlocked status),
 - network.txt, the network used,
 - passphrase.txt, the passphrase used (this file is present only in unlocked status),